 Microsoft Outlook only allows the invited guest to confirm or deny his or her availability for an event.
 Therefore, once an event is synced out to Outlook, each guest has to login and respond the the event for their availability to sync back.
 If the original event in Outlook is changed by the event creator, all availability will be cleared, and each guest has to confirm or deny once again.
 Finally, keep in mind that Tentative availability in Outlook syncs back as Denied in JazzHR.

-You must have an Exchange 2010 or later server with Exchange Web Services configured.
-We also support Office 365 Business Edition with Exchange as the relay server.
+Minimum supported version is Exchange 2010 server with Exchange Web Services configured.
+Office 365 Business Edition with Exchange as the relay server is also possible.
 Outlook without an Exchange server will not be able to sync.
 If you are unsure, please contact your systems administrator for clarification.

 In the event that you encounter a Microsoft Exchange connector issue, your IT team possibly has Exchange Web Services (EWS) disabled.
 Some IT teams lock down all Exchange access to only be allowed within your corporate network or VPN, which prevents the use of EWS by external applications.

 To test if EWS is accessible and configured, you can use the Microsoft Remote Connectivity Analyzer.

 - Select the tab for Exchange Server and/or Office 365 tabs (depending on your server configuration)

 - Select the option under Microsoft Exchange Web Services Connectivity Tests titled "Synchronization, Notification, Availability, and Automatic Replies."

 - Click Next and follow the onscreen instructions (DO NOT SELECT "Ignore Trust for SSL".)